 Joyce Nicholas PhD has spent her career developing healthier, more engaged communities.
 She works with several universities, hospitals, and international nonprofit organizations providing healthcare to at-risk populations.
 In her free time Joyce can be found backpacking and volunteering her expertise to The Heirloom Foundation.

-Executive Director, Sarah Ory MNM has worked with nonprofit organizations in New York, Chicago, Atlanta, and Charleston.
+Executive Director, Sarah Ory MNM has over a decade of leadership experience with nonprofit organizations in New York, Chicago, Atlanta, and Charleston.
 Sarah holds a Master of Science degree in Nonprofit Management and has extensive experience in fundraising, administration, program development and evaluation.
 She is married to Chef Jonathan Ory, and together they own Bad Wolf Coffee.